 LEVEL OF SERVICE FLOW CONDITIONS DELAY SERVICE RATING A Highest quality of service.
 Free traffic flow with low volumes.
 Little or no restriction on maneuverability or speed.
 None Good B Stable traffic flow, speed becoming slightly restricted.
 Low restriction on maneuverability.
 None Good c Stable traffic flow, but less freedom to select speed or to change lanes.
-Minimal Adequate Approaching unstable flow.
+Minimal Adequate D Approaching unstable flow.
 Speeds tolerable but subject to sudden and considerable variation.
 Less maneuverability and driver comfort.
 Minimal Adequate E Unstable traffic flow and rapidly fluctuating speeds and flow rates.
 Low maneuverability and low driver comfort.
 Significant Poor F Forced traffic flow.
 Speed and flow may drop to zero.
 Considerable Poor

 The purpose of setting LOS standards is to evaluate changes in congestion.
 Congestion is to be measured on the designated system of CMP roadways via level of service calculations.
 Existing levels of service are to be calculated every two years as part of the CMP's traffic operations monitoring program.
-(The results of the monitoring of existing levels of service in 2017 for the CMP roadway segments and intersections are presented in Appendix F.) Future (or anticipated) levels of service are expected to be calculated as part of the program to evaluate the impacts of planned (or anticipated) land use changes.11 standard level of service methods for signalized intersections with half using the Highway Capacity Manual method and half using the Transportation Research Board's Circular 212 method.
+(The results of the monitoring of existing levels of service in 2017 for the CMP roadway segments and intersections are presented in Appendix F.) Future (or anticipated) levels of service are expected to be calculated as part of the program to evaluate the impacts of planned (or anticipated) land use changes.

+The methods used in this CMP to analyze existing and future levels of service on the CMP Roadway System were selected after reviewing the methods used by local jurisdictions and Caltrans.
+A survey conducted in 1991 revealed that most of the cities that responded used standard level of service methods for signalized intersections with half using the Highway Capacity Manual method and half using the Transportation Research Board's Circular 212 method.
 About a third of the responding cities used a reserve capacity method to evaluate unsignalized intersections.
 The volume-to-capacity method was used to evaluate arterials in half of the responding cities.
 Most cities indicated that they did not use a standard level of service calculation method for the remaining facilities-freeways, multilane highways, and two-lane highways.
 Of those cities that had previously selected a method, the volume-to-capacity ratio method was preferred.
 Caltrans uses a floating car method to determine travel speeds as a measure of congestion on freeways.